 I heard a saying once that children from ages 0-7 are more of a liability when it comes to their contributions to the family.

 From ages 8-to 13 they’re somewhat neutral in that they contribute about equal amounts to the work they add.

 And from age 14 on they are a huge asset to the family, contributing greatly to the overall tasks on the homestead.

-I have found this is especially true if those children have been raised around those chores and tasks they begin helping with because they need very little instruction or teaching and become so competent in the work they’re doing right away.
+I have found this is especially true if those children have been raised around those chores and tasks they begin helping with because they need very little instruction or teaching and become so competent in their work right away.

 Top Tips for Homesteading with Kids

-- Find and recognize the things they’re interested in (cooking, gardening, sewing, caring for animals, etc.) and tailor tasks to those interests.
+- Find and recognize their interests (cooking, gardening, sewing, caring for animals, etc.) and tailor tasks to those interests.

 Where to Find Lisa

 If you want to learn more from Lisa, you can check her out at the following places:

 - Meal Planning on the Homestead (Eating Seasonally)